-Open Start menu.
+Open the Start menu.
 Hit the “Windows System” folder, which you can find beneath “Windows Security.”

 Click on “Task Manager” which you can find between “Run” and “This PC.”

-Open Start menu.
+Open the Start menu.
 Type task.
-Hit Task Manager app from the search results.
+Hit the Task Manager app from the search results.

 Press Ctrl, Shift and Escape keys together to launch Windows 10 Task Manager.

 Press Alt, Ctrl, and Delete keys at the same time.
-In the Windows security screen, beneath “Sign out,” you can see “Task Manager.”
-Click it.
+On the Windows security screen, beneath “Sign out,” you will see “Task Manager.”
+Click on it.